 - It also helps them choose which one is specifically suitable for them, by telling them which one should be used in what situation.

 You can also utilize this grid format to create a “product types” post.
-This will be a list of all types of products over a period of time; these products may or may not be created by you.
+This will be a list of all types of products over a while; these products may or may not be created by you.

 If such a story makes you mention one of your competitors, do it.
 Showing your competitor’s place in history only serves to boost your brand because your brand comes across as a humble contemporary, unlike a hostile competitor.